-Thomas Edison State University's associate degree program and undergraduate certificate in Polysomnography was awarded initial accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The initial accreditation status is valid from March 16, 2012 until March 31, 2017.
+Thomas Edison State University's associate degree program and undergraduate certificate in Polysomnography is accred-ited by the Commission on Accreditation of Allied Health Ed-ucation Programs (CAAHEP).

 Accreditation documentation can be obtained by contacting the accrediting agency directly.

 CONTACT INFORMATION: